 Sic Parvis Magna is the origin story of Francis Drake.
 It kicks off the historical fiction series by exploring what experiences could have produced the real historical person.
 Aside from the natural difficulties like storms, learning to sail and leaky boats that Francis needs to face and overcome to become a sailor, the world of that time is not friendly or nurturing, especially for a Protestant in the time of the Marian Restoration.

 Sic Parvis Magna has a couple of antagonists.
-One of the villains of the story is James Reynard, the ship’s purser.
+One of these villains is James Reynard, the ship’s purser.
 While the Northern European folk tale of Reynard the Fox inspired the original idea of Reynard’s character, the original idea was just someone who was out for himself.
 This is why the hero image of this post features the anthropomorphic fox of the fairy tale, Reynard himself.

 Reynard’s backstory is not a part of the text within the novel, except as flashbacks to color his actions.
 I hope you enjoy this bonus character sketch of James Reynard, one of the villains of the upcoming historical fiction novel Sic Parvis Magna.